Best Candidate Sourcing Tools - March 2019

 A complete buying guide to talent sourcing software

-We live in a world where unemployment is around 4%.
+We live in a world where unemployment continues to hover around 4%.
 Realistically, it’s much lower for the hard to find talent that you’re looking for: engineers, diversity candidates, experienced sales reps, etc.

 Over the past decade, many companies have developed internal recruiting and sourcing functions to find the right talent.
 As the market got tight, companies could either rely on expensive third party recruiters or start to do the work themselves.